andrezgz/heading-overrides-filename/README.md

 > Override (verb).
 To prevail over; conquer.

-[Obsidian](https://obsidian.md/) plugin that renames the file based on the first level 1 heading of the note.
+[Obsidian](https://obsidian.md/) plugin that updates the filename according to the first level 1 heading (H1) in the note.

 > **Warning**: This plugin will rename your files.
 This action is irreversible.